What's new in version 1710 of Configuration Manager

-Limit Windows 10 Enhanced telemetry to only send data relevant to Windows Analytics Device Health
+Limit Windows 10 Enhanced data to only send data relevant to Windows Analytics Device Health

-You can now set the Windows 10 telemetry data collection level to Enhanced (Limited).
-This setting enables you to gain actionable insight about devices in your environment without devices reporting all of the data in the Enhanced telemetry level with Windows 10 version 1709 or later.
+You can now set the Windows 10 diagnostic data collection level to Enhanced (Limited).
+This setting enables you to gain actionable insight about devices in your environment without devices reporting all of the data in the Enhanced level with Windows 10 version 1709 or later.

 Mobile device management